Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 Canva design interface showcasing templates and editing tools for creating a birthday card

-Canva is a widely-used online design platform that supports everyone from individual social media creators to businesses
+Canva is a widely used online design platform that supports everyone from individual social media creators to businesses

 It offers the following tiers: